SI BAROSSA VALLEY INC

 Women's Business Forum

-An initiative by SI Barossa Valley aimed at giving rural women the opportunity to attend a seminar a little closer to home, to build on their professional skills, listen and learn from inspirational guest speakers sharing their own experiences and make contact with other like minded women.
-The successful half day seminar included a workshop, keynote speakers, morning tea and lunch.
+This initiative by SI Barossa Valley aimed at giving rural women the opportunity to attend a seminar a little closer to home, to build on their professional skills, listen and learn from inspirational guest speakers sharing their own experiences and make contact with other like minded women.
+The successful half day seminar included a workshop, keynote speakers, morning tea and lunch and we're looking forward to planning similar forums in future.

 Essential Care Packs

-Members put together items such as soap, shampoo, tooth brush, shaving kits into an "Essential Care Pack" and deliver them to Angaston and Tanunda Hospitals.
-These packs are given to people who find themselves admitted to hospital unexpectantly without basic hygiene items or without family support.
+Items including soap, shampoo, a tooth brush and shaving kits are out together into an "Essential Care Pack" and delivered to the Angaston and Tanunda Hospitals.
+The packs are given to people who find themselves admitted to hospital unexpectantly without basic hygiene items and to those without family or other support networks.

 Optima Oil Production

-Members spend a day picking olives and after having the olives processed into oil spend another day bottling the oil.
-With our own locally designed label the oil is sold as a fund raiser to support our Soroptimist local and international Projects.
-The olives are kindly donated by Soroptimist member Jayne Pfeiffer from Whistler Farm and proceeds go to our Projects.
+A fun day picking local olives kindly donated to our club.
+The olives are processed into oil and members spend another day bottling the oil.
+Our own locally designed label is put on the oil which is then sold as a fund raiser to support our Soroptimist local and international Projects.

 Melbourne Cup Luncheon

-Our fabulous Melbourne Cup Luncheon is held each year as a fundraiser to help support Soroptimist local and international Projects.
+SIBV had held a fabulous Melbourne Cup Luncheon for many years as a fundraiser to help support Soroptimist local and international Projects.
 It's always a sell out and always loads of fun.
-Contact details and ticket sales will be announced through our facebook page around September each year.
+Contact details and ticket sales are announced through our facebook page around September each year.

 Always a fun time!
-Funds raised to help support Soroptimist local and international Projects.
+We hold these events at various times when we need funds to help support Soroptimist local and international Projects.

 Days for girls